Easy DIY Cat Treats: Healthy Homemade Recipes Your Cat Will Love - 🐾 The Pet Care Lab 🐾 -->

 • Treats in moderation: While these treats are healthy, they should still only be given as an occasional snack, not as a replacement for a balanced diet.

-• Storage: Store your homemade treats in an airtight container for up to a week or freeze them for longer shelf life.
+• Storage: Store your homemade treats in an airtight container for up to a week, or freeze them for a longer shelf life.

 • Watch for allergies: Introduce new treats slowly and look for any signs of allergies or digestive upset, especially if this is your cat’s first time trying a new ingredient.